lylakirati/automatic-differentiation/docs/milestone2.md

 ## Future Features

 In addition to the forward mode, our group will implement reverse mode because forward mode can be computationally expensive to calculate the gradient of a large complicated function of many variables.
-Reverse mode uses an extension of the forward mode computational graph to enable the computation of a gradient by a reverse traversal of the graph.
+The reverse mode uses an extension of the forward mode computational graph to enable the computation of a gradient by a reverse traversal of the graph.

- In the future, the software structure will be adjusted to accomodate changes for reverse AD implementation as follows:
+ In the future, the software structure will be adjusted to accommodate changes for reverse AD implementation as follows:

  ```
 team20/